prince8800/RandomNumberGenerator/README.md

 5. The program finally prints the max_list and min_list.
 6. Both the list are then concatenated to form the final list with random numbers.

+Note :

+	This algo only generates 100 random numbers.
+We can generate n random numbers by multiplying 0.73 to n for the max_list length and 0.27 to n for min_list length.